We've looked at the average cost of cat insurance in the UK, and some of the factors that can influence it.

 Often the breed of cat you own will affect your premium price.
-This is because purebred cats can be more likely to develop hereditary illnesses due to having a less diverse gene pool.
+This is because purebred cats can be more likely to develop illnesses due to having a less diverse gene pool.

 As well as this, different breeds will cost different amounts to insure as each is prone to its own ailments.
 Siamese cats, for instance, can be prone to kidney and respiratory diseases; Persian cats, are susceptible to progressive retinal atrophy (a disease that can cause blindness).

 For these reasons, moggies (occasionally spelled moggy), or mixed-breed cats, are usually cheaper to insure.

 The cat insurance company you pick